 - Gen3: Up to today and mainly focuses on enterprise cloud, microservices, containers, serverless, orchestration, service mesh, and Internet of Things (IoT) combined with open source infrastructure and data collection based on open standards.

 Why does this all matter?
-Well, if you are building a greenfield environment then you need to be up on the latest technology available and decide which you are going to make a bet on.
-For brownfield environments, you need to determine what migration story is going to be at least long-term.
+Well, if you are building a greenfield environment, then you need to be up on the latest technology available and decide which you are going to make a bet on.
+For brownfield environments, you need to determine what migration story will be, at least long-term.

 It is an exciting time to be in the software space!